-In developing our response to emerging issues of sexual violence and harassment between children we will seek support from our children's social care and safeguarding partners and will always take action in accordance with the guidance within KCSiE 2023.
+In developing our response to emerging issues of sexual violence and harassment between children we will seek support from our children's social care and safeguarding partners and will always take action in accordance with the guidance within KCSiE 2024.
+Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.